jrs-innovation-center/user-stories/schedulehouse/index.md

 ##  Display Property Details (By Agent)

-As a real estate agent, I want to view the following public _and private_.
+As a real estate agent, I want to view the public _and private_ details for a specific property.

 See [Property Details Data Elements](data#property-details).

 ##  Display Property Details (By Buyer)

-As a potential home buyer, I want to view the following public details for a specific property.
+As a potential home buyer, I want to view the public details for a specific property.

 See [Property Details Data Elements](data#property-details).

 ## Schedule Showing by Agent

-As a real estate agent, I want to schedule a showing of a property from the **Property Details Page**.
-(See **Display Property Details By Agent**) Scheduling involves a real estate agent selecting a buyer, selecting a schedule date, and selecting available start and end times for the property.
+As a real estate agent, I want to schedule a showing of a property from the **Property Details Page** (See **Display Property Details By Agent**).
+Scheduling involves a real estate agent selecting a buyer, selecting a schedule date, and selecting available start and end times for the property.

 See [Showing Data Elements](data#showing).

 ## Request Showing by Buyer

-As a potential home buyer, I want to request a showing of a property from the property details page.
-(See **Display Property Details By Seller**)  Requesting involves selecting a date, reviewing available times for the property, and selecting an available start and end time.
+As a potential home buyer, I want to request a showing of a property from the property details page (See **Display Property Details By Buyer**).
+Requesting involves selecting a date, reviewing available times for the property, and selecting an available start and end time.

 See [Showing Data Elements](data#showing).